Harshithdhara291/movies-app-mini-project/README.md

 <details>
 <summary>Functionality to be added</summary>
 <br/>
-The app must have the following functionalities
+The following functionalities I have implemented in this App :

 - **Login Route**